State coronavirus deaths rise by 45, including 7 in Palm Beach County

 Worldwide

-The U.S. represented 28.6 percent of the 4,054 additional deaths and 28.6 percent of the world total Wednesdsay though its population is only 4.3 percent of the global total.
+The U.S. represented 24.0 percent of the 5,086 additional deaths and 28.6 percent of the world total Wednesday though its population is only 4.3 percent of the global total.

-The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 661 deaths, compared with 682 Tuesday.
+The six European nations in the top 10 – United Kingdom, Italy, Spain, France, Germany -- reported a total of new 557 deaths compared with 661 Wednesday.

-Two-thirds of those latest deaths were reported by United Kingdom -- 412 -- after 134 Tuesday.

-Spain, which has been adjusting its totals because of duplicates, added just 1 just more Wednesday after 280 Tuesday for a 27,118 total.
+Spain, which has been adjusting its totals because of duplicates, added just 1 just more each Wednesday and Thursday each for a 27,119 total.

-Mexico reported 468 more deaths late Wednesday after a record 501 Tuesday for ninth at 8,134.
+Mexico reported 447 more deaths late Thursday after 463 Wednesday and a record 501 Tuesday for ninth.

-Nations in the top 10 reporting less than 100 deaths are No. 7 Belgium with 30, No. 8 Germany with 35, No. 10 Iran with 56.
-Canada added 126 deaths for 11th place.
+Other nations in the top 10 reporting less than 100 deaths are No. 7 Belgium with 24, No. 8 Germany with 37, No. 10 Iran with 63.
+Canada added 112 deaths for 11th place.
 No. 13 China, the original epicenter, reported zero new deaths Thursday – the last one reported was April 26 -- and 2 cases and no new cases for the first time on Saturday.

-Sweden, which has been doing "herd immunity," reported 95 more deaths in 16th place with 4,220 as well as 648 new cases.
-Neighboring Norway reported zero deaths for the sixth day in a row to stay at 235 as well as 18 more cases.
+Sweden, which has been doing "herd immunity," reported 46 more deaths in 16th place with 4,266 as well as 639 new cases.
+Neighboring Norway reported 1 death, the first one in one week, to rise to 236 as well as 10 more cases.

-Russia continues to surge in cases with 8,338 more for a total of 370,680 in third place.
-Russia reported a 161 more deaths to rise to 3,968 in 18th.
-Peru passed Russia with 195 more fatalities.
+Russia continues to surge in cases with 8,371 more for a total of 379,051 in third place.
+Russia reported 174 more deaths to rise to 4,142 in 17th.
+Peru had passed Russia the day before but reported fewer new fatalities, 116.

 RELATED: More coronavirus coverage